typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-duplicate-type-constituents.md

 >
 > See **https://typescript-eslint.io/rules/no-duplicate-type-constituents** for documentation.

-Although TypeScript supports duplicate union and intersection constituents, people usually expect members to have unique values within the same intersection and union.
-Duplicate values make the code redundant and generally reduce readability.
+Although TypeScript supports types ("constituents") in union and intersection types being duplicates of each other, developers typically expect each constituent to be unique within the same intersection and union.
+Duplicate values make the code overly verbose and generally reduce readability.

 ## Rule Details

 This rule disallows duplicate union or intersection constituents.

-It determines whether two types are equivalent in the following way.

-1. whether the syntax is exactly the same.
-2. whether TypeScript treats them as the same type.

-If either of the two conditions is satisfied, It treats the two types as duplicates.
+We consider types to be duplicate if they evaluate to the same result in the type system.
+For example, given `type A = string` and `type T = string | A`, this rule would flag `string | A`.

 <!--tabs-->